Alcoholic Beverages, Drugs and Weapons Policy

 In order to comply with the requirements of the Drug Free Schools and Communities Act Amendments of 1981, 20 U.S.C., Section 1145q, and the Drug Free Workplace Act of 1988, 41 U.S.C.
 Section 701 et seq., Samford University hereby adopts the following Drug and Alcohol Policy.

 Samford University seeks to foster the development of Christian character, scholastic attainment and sense of personal responsibility.
-To fulfill this purpose and to protect and promote the health and wealth and welfare of the faculty, staff and students, Samford University is committed to maintaining a drug- and alcohol-free campus.
-To this end, Samford University is committed to providing drug and alcohol education information and assistance to its faculty, staff and students.
-It is the policy of Samford University that the use of illicit drugs or alcohol by faculty, staff or students on campus, or in connection with or affecting any school-related activity, is strictly prohibited.
+To fulfill this purpose and to protect and promote the health, wealth and welfare of the faculty, staff and students, Samford is committed to maintaining a drug- and alcohol-free campus.
+To this end, Samford is committed to providing drug and alcohol education information and assistance to its faculty, staff and students.
+It is school policy that the use of illicit drugs or alcohol by faculty, staff or students on campus or in connection with or affecting any school-related activity is strictly prohibited.
 Violation of this policy will result in the imposition of disciplinary sanctions up to and including termination of faculty and staff, and expulsion of students.

 Standards of Conduct